IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/CertRenewal.md

         ![](_attachments/cert-003a.png)
     <!--- end-tab-group --->

-8. Complete the form with the certificate label and type (use the same values as specified in the prerequisite steps) and click **Apply** twice.
+8. Complete the form with the certificate label and type (use the same values as specified in the prerequisite steps) and click **Apply**.

     <!--- begin-tab-group --->
     === "Input values"